TomCasavant/ohio-sites/README.md

   - Fetches URLs (w/o titles) to fill in title/description columns.
 Use with `--full` to refetch all existing urls
 - totals.py
   - Counts up number of urls, rss+atom feeds, activitypub accounts, and atproto accounts to add to README
+- alphabetical_csv.py
+  - Sorts the entire CSV on the url column, alphabetically.
+- alphabetical_tags.py
+  - Sorts the Category field for each row, alphabetically.

 ## Opening `index.html`
 - This is a example website probably won't be a longterm project
 - Run the csv_to_json.py